ezralazuardy/orb/README.md

 <br/>

 ## 🛡️ Security Policy
-Read the current Orb project's security policy [here](https://github.com/ezralazuardy/orb/security/policy).
+Read the current Orb's security policy [here](https://github.com/ezralazuardy/orb/security/policy).

 <br/>

 ## 🗒️ Side Note
 Orb is at it's early stage.
-If you experiencing an error or bug, please report it to [issues](https://github.com/ezralazuardy/orb/issues) page.
+If you experiencing an error or bug, please report it by creating a new [issues](https://github.com/ezralazuardy/orb/issues).